triangledirt/books/RAPE!.md

 "So what are you in for?"

 "Oh, this bitch.
 Little pink-ass bitch name of Laely.
 I fell in love with this bitch one day in the coffeehouse.
 Defiant little bitch.
 Won't take shit off nobody.
 Instantly liked this bitch.
 Spent weeks getting to know her.
 Bought my dog Seymour here just to impress that bitch.
 And that worked for a while.
-But it take more than a dog to get into a bitch's panties---most bitches anyway.
+But it take more than a dog to get into a bitch's panties—most bitches anyway.
 This bitch be a special breed."

 "So wha'd you do to her?"